SteefH/django-pagination-plus/README.rst

 set the `PAGINATIONPLUS_CONTIGUOUS` setting to `True` in your project's settings.

-To control the number of page numbers before and after the current page that will be iterated over, you can set the `PAGINATIONPLUS_MAX_DISTANCE`.
+To control the number of page numbers before and after the current page that will be iterated over, you can set the `PAGINATIONPLUS_MAX_DISTANCE` option.

 For instance, when `PAGINATIONPLUS_MAX_DISTANCE` is set to 2, the following sequence will be iterated over when the number of pages is 99 and the current